joshlesicar/doris_fine_scale/2_data_processing_read_mapping_and_variant_calling.md

 ### Initial quality check

 Initial quality of reads was checked using *FastQC* v0.12.1 and collated using *MultiQC* v1.18.
 These tools were employed throughout data processing to evaluate the affect of a tool on the reads.

-**Parameters used**

 **Code**
 ``` bash
 module load fastqc